-Registered Holistic Nutritionist (RHN) is a professional trained by the Canadian School of Natural Nutrition (CSNN) to educate individuals and groups about the benefits of nutrition.2 After a 1 to 2 year program through this school of nutrition, students are required to complete 50 practicum hours and pass a board exam, which is the same across Canada.
+A Registered Holistic Nutritionist (RHN) is a professional trained by the Canadian School of Natural Nutrition (CSNN) to educate individuals and groups about the benefits of nutrition.2 After a 1 to 2 year program at CSNN, students are required to complete 50 practicum hours and pass a board exam, which is the same across Canada.
 However, this designation is not regulated by a governing body.
 If you are interested in becoming an RHN, check out the Canadian School for Natural Nutrition.
 Find an RHN here.

 Certified Nutritional Practitioner

 Certified Nutritional Practitioners (CNP) are graduates of the Institute of Holistic Nutrition.
-To receive a diploma graduates must complete 19 courses at campuses in Canada, which also include a 100 hour co-op program.
+To receive a diploma, graduates must complete 19 courses at campuses in Canada (including a 100 hour co-op program).
 The courses range from metabolism to principles of Ayurvedic nutrition.
 You can learn more about becoming a CNP here.
 To find a CNP near you search here.

 Bauman College offers a Nutrition Consultant Training Program.
 Students leave the campuses in California or Colorado or distance learning program with foundations of whole food nutrition.
 A supervised internship allows students to gain experience in private practice, community centers, health clubs, and schools.
 Hire a Bauman College graduate here.